JuliaDynamics/DrWatson.jl/docs/src/index.md

 To install or update DrWatson, simply type `] add DrWatson` or `] up DrWatson`, respectively, in your Julia session.

 !!! note "Update messages"
     Upon update DrWatson will display a message highlighting any major changes.
-To disable these messages set the environment variable `DRWATSON_UPDATE_MSG=0` prior to starting your Julia session.
+To disable these messages set the environment variable `DRWATSON_UPDATE_MSG` to `0` prior to `using DrWatson`.

 ## Rationale
 Have you thought things like: